Stullemon/emulemorph/emule/readme.txt

  If you make modifications to eMule and you distribute the compiled version of your build, be sure to obey the GPL license.
-You have to include the sourcecode, or make it availible for download together with the binary version.
+You have to include the sourcecode, or make it available for download together with the binary version.
 READ THE GPL!

 MISC.
 STUFF: